Law School Admission Council

 Law School Admissions Test

-The LSAT is a half-day, standardized test that serves as an integral part of the law school admission process.
+The Law School Admissions Test ( LSAT) is a standardized exam that serves as an integral part of the law school admission process.
 An applicant's LSAT score helps law schools make sound admission decisions by providing a standard measure of acquired reading and verbal reasoning skills that are essential for success in law school.

 The LSAT is administered in a variety of locations around the United States and abroad, and applicants may register for the exam online.
-Applicants should register for their desired LSAT well in advance of the exam to ensure they obtain their desired test date and location, and to avoid paying a late registration fee.
+Applicants should register for their desired LSAT well in advance of the exam to ensure they obtain their desired test date and location (for in-person exams), and to avoid paying a late registration fee.

 Credential Assembly Service